Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning

-The above negative result, whose proof is found in Appendix \ref{app:failure_LSA_proof}, lays the motivation behind examining more complex and deeper architectures for the data distribution provided herein. \citet{train_transformers_bartlett} demonstrate, for a particular shifting-covariate distribution, that the LSA model with weights obtained via gradient flow fails to in-context learn.
+The above negative result (see proof in Appendix \ref{app:failure_LSA_proof}) motivates examining more complex and deeper architectures for multimodal problems. \citet{train_transformers_bartlett} demonstrates, for a particular shifting-covariate distribution, that the LSA model with weights obtained via gradient flow fails to in-context learn.
 In contrast, Theorem \ref{thm:failure_LSA} establishes a negative result in full generality, showing that no parameter configuration will yield success at the ICL task under the multi-modal setting.

-\section{A Multi-layer CA Model}
+\section{A multi-layer CA model}

 Motivated by Theorem \ref{thm:failure_LSA}, we propose a model where the embedding matrix is now learned and obtained from a deep network of layers akin to CA. Consider the model